thestippe/thestippe.github.io/_drafts/statistics/poisson.md

 The last time we saw how to estimate probabilities.
 In this post we will take a first look at how to describe count data, *i.e.* non-negative integers.
+We will also anticipate the Bayesian workflow, which are the steps you should follow in order to ensure that your model is appropriate for your data.
+These steps will be discussed more in depth in a future section.

 ## Clicks on a button